day50-dev/Petsitter/README.md

 4. **Response transformation** - Convert outputs to expected formats (e.g., OpenAI tool_calls)

 It can combine multiple local specialized models, filter for certain harnesses, do dynamic routing, and also, none of that stuff and just be easy and simple.

+*Petsitter* is part of the [DAY50](https://github.com/day50-dev/) suite of open-source tools for local AI workflows and constructing better agents.

 ## Why Use It?